Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/022/Chapter022-draft5.md

 As they approached the Nordmark Islands under clearing skies, Lin watched other ships in the distance—vessels that bobbed helplessly in rough waters, their crews struggling with conventional methods that couldn't match what traditional knowledge had accomplished.
 The contrast between functional magic and institutional failure was becoming too obvious to ignore.

 The harbor at Nordmark welcomed them with carved stone piers that made Lin's magical senses sing with familiar recognition.
 More runic framework, waiting for someone who understood how to wake it from centuries of dormancy.
-Ancient symbols covered dock pylons and harbor walls, creating patterns that suggested coordinated defensive arrays designed to protect the entire port.
+More opportunities to restore what had been systematically destroyed.

 "This is just the beginning," she said, feeling possibilities expanding as she began to understand how much lost knowledge waited to be rediscovered.
 "If one ship's carvings can create this level of protection, imagine what we could accomplish with complete runic systems."